CRITICAL PRACTICE - MADE IN YU - THIRD CYCLE - COMPENDIUM

 The main theme of this volume is the importance of the socio-political and cultural context to the artistic and curatorial practice.
 Responding to that theme, we plan to examine whether and to what extent there is homogeneity in the contemporary international performing arts scene and what it means to act internationally and locally in the given circumstances.
 Two questions lie behind that examination: How much is the global international? and How much is the local authentic?

-The volume will be created through a specific work process.
+The volume was created through a specific work process.

 Through the above-explained process we aim to rethink the autonomy of the art and its social determination.
 In addition, we want to re-examine the prematurely ossified term “curating and sharpen the discussion about the position of the curator in performing arts, which is usually associated to the institutional framework.